Developer Guide

 - can save / load modules, schedules and links data in / from a

-file. - can save / load notes into / from multiple
+.jsonfile. - can save / load notes into / from multiple

-files. - can filters invalid data loaded from a
+.txtfiles. - can filters invalid data loaded from a

-file so users will be able to edit saved
+TermiNUS saved these data as either a .json or .txt file so users will be able to edit saved

 data easily with any available text editor.